dante-falls/Web-Security/Nmap_Stuff/Discovering_Live_Hosts.md

 7. -S IP_ADDRESS - spoof your IP address

-8. Bypass Firewall To Discover Live Host With ACK Packets: nmap -PA80 -sn 192.168.1.0/24
+8. Bypass Firewall To Discover Live Host With ACK Packets (Only scans Port 80 with ACK Packet, expects RST -- Does not resolve DNS): nmap -PA80 -sn -n 192.168.1.0/24

 <h1>Working With NSE Scripts</h1>